lamdu/lamdu.github.io/blog-in-progress/Editor-Affects-Language-Design.markdown

 which on the surface look exactly the same:
 * In C++ the `||` operator is a built-in language primitive and such operators cannot be defined by users or libraries.
-  In C, user-defined operators do not support short-circuiting (The same holds for Python).
+  In C++, user-defined operators and functions do not support short-circuiting (The same holds for Python).
-* In Haskell, the `||` operator is actually defined in the standard library (so it can be implemented by users).
+* In Haskell, the `||` operator is actually defined in the standard library (it can be implemented by users).
 Haskell supports this because it has "pervasive lazyness" - this means that expressions only get evaluated when their values are needed.
-  Instead of getting the values of the arguments to a function, it actually gets ["thunks"](https://en.wikipedia.org/wiki/Thunk), which can be evaluated to get the value when and if it is necessary.
+  Instead of getting the values of the arguments to a function, it actually gets ["thunks"](https://en.wikipedia.org/wiki/Thunk), which can be evaluated to get the value if and when it is necessary.

 While Haskell's use of lazy evaluation allows defining control structures in the library,